 Maintaining the Hedge Row

 Having a fully grown hedgerow doesn’t mean your job is done.
 Once the shrubs grow to the desired height, it’s your duty to maintain it at regular intervals.
 The maintenance includes inspecting the condition of soil and shrubs, looking for any dead branches and overgrown shrubs, and watering the plants.
 Use eco-friendly pesticides if your plants are infested by pests.
 Be consistent in periodic trimming sessions of the hedges.
-Also, be careful in the selection of proper hedge shears, and using the right angles, and techniques.
+Also, be careful in the selection of proper hedge shears, and using the right techniques.

 If you take good care of your hedges, you will surely get an elegant background, clean environment, and pleasant fragrance.